AMRC-FactoryPlus/amrc-connectivity-stack/docs/git-server.md

 * `Schema_UUID`: `ee115c26-2ad6-4846-a771-da0cf6401399` Git Server v1.
 * `Instance_UUID`: The UUID of the Git server Node.
-* `Repositories`: A folder of metrics with a subfolder named for the UUID of each configured repo.
-Each subfolder contains:
+* `Repositories`: A folder of metrics with a sub-folder named for the UUID of each configured repo.
+Each sub-folder contains:
     * `Schema_UUID`: `1bc8b1c1-e5e6-4777-814b-67bc58aaad62` Git Repo v1.
     * `Instance_UUID`: The UUID of the repo (the same as the folder name).